-- Sanity Slippage Song: "Lucky Day", sang by Wilhelm after accidentally murdering his bride-to-be on their wedding day, before being dragged off to hell by Pegleg the devil.
+- Sanity Slippage Song: "Lucky Day", sung by Wilhelm after accidentally murdering his bride-to-be on their wedding day, before being dragged off to hell by Pegleg the devil.

 - "The Black Rider" mentions "I'll drop you off in Harlem with the Black Rider", a reference to the jazz song "Drop Me Off In Harlem" by Duke Ellington.

-- Special Guest: "It Ain't No Sin" is "sang" by William S. Burroughs, which makes it sound all the more creepier.
+- Special Guest: "It Ain't No Sin" is "sung" by William S. Burroughs, which makes it sound all the more creepier.

-- Spoken Word in Music: "It Ain't No Sin" is sang by William S. Burroughs, whose singing is closer to talking than anything else.
+- Spoken Word in Music: "It Ain't No Sin" is sung by William S. Burroughs, whose singing is closer to talking than anything else.

 - Stop and Go: "Gospel Train Orchestra" is an instrumental piece which drags along and often halts, only to keep on going immediately afterwards.